jamesdew12/CV/README.md

 # Notting Hill Music and Goods Exchange (2017 to 2018)
 - Retail assistant
 - Worked in the oldest record and vintage clothing shop in notting hill just off portobello.
 I was given roles such as to style the clothes in the shop and organise the racks, same applys to the records.

+# Tullet Prebon, London (July 2016) Work Experience
+I spent most of my time at the desks of the brokers', alongside some work in finance, customer service and app development for short periods.
+At the desks the brokers showed me the service they provided, their clients and how customers came for their price matching service.
+Furthermore the different desks showed me the different markets; I found the commodities and interests markets to be the most exciting.

+# Castledown Radio (February 2016) Presenter
+I presented a one hour radio show which had over 1000 people in the local area listening at the time.
+I played songs of my choice and discussed topical issues.